 Repeat the single and berry stitches all the way across.
 Your last stitch should always be a single crochet.

-To make a ruffled edge like I did, double crochet into the last stitch on that last single crochet twice, 2 doubles in one stitch.
+When you reach the end of that last Single Crochet Row, add 2 Double Crochets into the last stitch.
 Continue around the corner of the blanket, putting 2 double crochets into each stitch, all the way around the blanket.

 Tie off and weave in the ends.